Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 960 should perform quite a bit faster than the GeForce GTX 650 Ti in general. (explain)
+Memory BandwidthThe GeForce GTX 960 should theoretically be quite a bit faster than the GeForce GTX 650 Ti overall. (explain)

-Texel RateThe GeForce GTX 960 will be a lot (more or less 21%) faster with regards to anisotropic filtering than the GeForce GTX 650 Ti. (explain)
+Texel RateThe GeForce GTX 960 is a lot (approximately 21%) better at texture filtering than the GeForce GTX 650 Ti. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison